lbriais/easy_app_helper/README.md

 **This [gem][EAP] aims at providing useful helpers for command line applications.**

-This is a complete rewrite of the initial easy_app_helper gem. **It is not compatible with apps designed for easy_app_helper prior to version 1.0.0**, although they could be very easily adapted.
-But anyway you always specify your gem dependencies using the [pessimistic version operator] (http://docs.rubygems.org/read/chapter/16#page74), don't you ?
-Older applications should do it to tell your application to use the latest version of the 0.x.x series instead.
+This is a complete rewrite of the initial easy_app_helper gem. **It is not compatible with apps designed for easy_app_helper prior to version 1.0.0**, although they could be very easily adapted (anyway you always specify your gem dependencies using the [pessimistic version operator] (http://docs.rubygems.org/read/chapter/16#page74), don't you ?).
+Older applications should explicitly require to use the latest version of the 0.x.x series instead.
+The config files themselves remain compatible with all versions of **EasyAppHelper**, as they are actually just plain Yaml files...

-The new **EasyAppHelper** module prodides:
+The new **EasyAppHelper** module provides:

 * A **super charged Config class** that:
  * Manages **multiple sources of configuration**(command line, multiple config files...) in a **layered config**.
- * Provides an **easy to customize merge mechanism** for the different **config layers** that exposes a "live view" of the merged configuration, while keeping a way to access or modify independently any of them.
+ * Provides an **easy to customize merge mechanism** for the different **config layers** that renders a "live view" of the merged configuration, while keeping a way to access or modify independently any of them.
  * Allows **flexibility** when dealing with modification and provides a way to roll back modifications done to config anytime, fully reload it, blast it...
 Export feature could be very easily added and will probably.
-* A **Logger tightly coupled with the Config** class, that will behave correctly regarding options specified be it from command line or from any source of the config object...
+* A **Logger tightly coupled with the Config** class, that will behave regarding options specified be it from command line or from any source(layer) of the config object...
-* Embeds [Slop][slop] to handle **command line parameters** and keeps any parameter defined in a **separated layer of the global config object**.
+* Embeds [Slop][slop] to handle **command line parameters** and keeps all parameters specified from the command line in a **dedicated layer of the config object**.
 * A mechanism that ensures that as soon as you access any of the objects or methods exposed by EasyAppHelper, all of them are **fully configured and ready to be used**.

-If you are writing command line applications, I hope you will like because it's very easy to use, and as unobtrusive as possible (you choose when you want to include or use as a module) while providing a ready-for-prod config, logger and command line management.
+If you are writing command line applications, I hope you will like it because it's very easy to use, and as unobtrusive as possible (you choose when you want to include or use as a module) while providing a ready-for-prod config, logger and command line management.

 Currently the only runtime dependency is the cool [Slop gem][slop] which is used to process the command line options.